NEWS: UC Tech Survey captures community insights and guides the year ahead

-Nearly 600 UC employees across campuses, medical centers and UCOP contributed to this year’s UC Tech survey.
-Their responses reveal who our readers are, what topics and tools matter most, and how they prefer to receive UC Tech information.
+Nearly 600 UC employees across campuses, medical centers and UCOP contributed to last year’s UC Tech survey.
+Their responses reveal who UC Tech News readers are, what topics and tools matter most, and how they prefer to receive UC Tech information.
 The results confirm steady engagement with UC Tech News, point to growth areas for professional development and highlight opportunities to improve event awareness.

 Survey methods

-The UC Tech News team extends gratitude to nearly 600 UC community members who shared feedback on their demographics, professional interests and communication preferences this year.
+The UC Tech News team extends gratitude to nearly 600 UC community members who shared feedback on their demographics, professional interests and communications preferences when it comes to technology topics.
 In addition to annual email surveys, interviews and focus groups provided a deeper understanding of responses.
 UC community members from across the system participated, ensuring broad representation of both central IT staff and those working in distributed departments.
-This diversity helps guide editorial direction, training resources and event communications in 2025.
+This diversity helps guide editorial direction and event production and communications in 2025.

 Conclusions and possible next steps:

-- Reinforce UC Tech News as the primary hub for news, events and job opportunities, ensuring consistent visibility across the UC community.
+1. Reinforce UC Tech News as a primary hub for tech news, events and job opportunities, ensuring consistent visibility across the UC community.

-- Prioritize artificial intelligence, data and analytics, information security, staff development and cloud migration in editorial planning, while also featuring accessibility and sustainability as key cultural themes.
+2. Prioritize artificial intelligence, data and analytics, information securit, and staff professional in editorial planning, while also featuring accessibility and sustainability other key topics/themes.

-- Highlight leading learning platforms and UC-based programs — including LinkedIn Learning, Coursera, UC Learning Center, UC Extension and the UC Women’s Initiative — to support staff skill development.
+3. Highlight leading intests in the leader’s strategeic perspective and growth/stretch opporunities to learn on the job, along with popular learn methods, including UC Extension and the UC Women’s Initiative — to support staff skill development.

 The results, by category, are described above along with visual highlights representing the UC Tech community.
-These findings will guide editorial planning, event promotion and leadership support strategies in 2025.
+These findings have guided editorial planning, event promotion and leadership support strategies in 2025, and we look forward to learning more as 2025 unfolds.

 Demographics

-The 2025 survey confirms that UC Tech News is reaching a broad and diverse community, with 71% of respondents saying they have heard of the publication.
-Respondents represented a range of roles and levels, with individual contributors making up the majority, alongside managers, directors and supervisors.
+UC Tech News is reaching a broad and diverse community, with largely technology staff 990%) at the university, represented a range of roles and levels, with individual contributors making up the majority, alongside managers, directors and supervisors.
 The data also shows how IT staff are structured: most report centrally to a CIO, while a significant portion are embedded within distributed departments.
 These demographic insights provide important context for understanding the perspectives behind survey responses and the mix of technical and tech-adjacent voices reflected in UC Tech News readership.

 UC Tech News Readership